Chris Noth: Film and television

 In the CBS series The Good Wife (2009–2016), Noth portrayed Peter Florrick, disgraced and resurrected politician husband of the title character portrayed by Julianna Margulies.
 Noth was not a full-time regular on the series, leaving him time to do plays and indie films.
-In 2009, Noth guest-starred as an authoritarian military man in the film My One and Only starring Renée Zellweger as woman searching for a spouse.
+In 2009, Noth guest-starred as an authoritarian military man in the film My One and Only starring Renée Zellweger as a woman searching for a spouse.

-In 2012, Noth narrated I Didn’t Do It a 6-part crime documentary series about wrongful convictions produced by Toronto's Lively Media for Discovery Canada and Investigation Discovery and portrayed tycoon J. P. Morgan, who helped finance the Titanic, in the Encore channel miniseries Titanic: Blood and Steel.
-In 2013, he portrayed Anthony Romano, a financier of Deep Throat, in the movie Lovelace.
-In 2014, Noth played the son-in-law of an ageing man, Fred, portrayed by Christopher Plummer in the film Elsa & Fred.
-In the 2015 movie After the Ball, Noth played a head of a Montreal fashion company.
+In 2012, Noth narrated I Didn't Do It, a six-part crime documentary series about wrongful convictions produced by Toronto's Lively Media for Discovery Canada and Investigation Discovery and portrayed tycoon J. P. Morgan, who helped finance the Titanic, in the Encore channel miniseries Titanic: Blood and Steel.
+In 2013, he portrayed Anthony Romano, a financier of Deep Throat, in the film Lovelace.
+In 2014, Noth played the son-in-law of an aging man, Fred, portrayed by Christopher Plummer in the film Elsa & Fred.
+In the 2015 film After the Ball, Noth played a head of a Montreal fashion company.